Food Guides

 KOKURA

 Japanese ramen specialist Kokura is one of our favourite cheap eats in London as it offers some of the best value ramen and katsu curry you can find in the capital.
-There’s always five hot ramens on offer and the most expensive is £11.50 and they don’t shirk on quality though; the noodles are freshly made and the broth is rich and flavoursome.
-Kokura also does an amazing chicken or pork katsu curry at only £8.50!
+There’s a number of hot ramens on offer, ranging between £10.50 – £13 and they don’t shirk on quality though; the noodles are freshly made and the broth is rich and flavoursome.
+Kokura also does an amazing chicken katsu curry at £10.50!
 Take that Wagamama.
 For a quick bite in town that’s easy on the wallet, Kokura is a perfect choice.

 PHAT PHUC